Today, we’re chatting about what makes a good morning routine and ten things to do first thing in the morning to get your day off on the right foot.

 I’ve got news for you.
 How you start each day matters.
 I mean, it’s vitally important.

-Our early morning self-care habits set us up for the day ahead and can make or break our energy, mood, and much more.
+Our early morning self-care habits set us up for the day ahead and can make or break our energy, mood, and more.

 This isn’t just a list of healthy habits to add to your morning routine but morning routine ideas that can increase your wellness, health, and well-being from the moment you wake up.

-If you want to start each day off on the right foot, here is a play-by-play list of morning self-care ideas to incorporate first thing in the morning.
+If you want to start each day on the right foot, here is a play-by-play list of morning self-care ideas to incorporate first thing in the morning.

 10 Morning Routine Ideas: Things to do first thing in the morning